Qin-J/Multi-site-transfer-classication-of-major-depressive-disorder/README.md

 The package has been tested on the Ubuntu 18.04, Python 3.6 and Matlab 2009

 >### Python Dependencies
-This project mainly depends on the following Python stack. <br>
+This project mainly depends on the following Python stack: <br>

 pytorch 1.4.0 <br>
 numpy <br>